Ronysweb/colorswap/README.md

  <li><strong>Project name:</strong> ColorSwap.</li><br>

  <li><strong>Description:</strong> A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.</li><br>

- <li><strong>Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.</li><br>

  <li><strong>Installation:</strong> Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.</li><br>